SanicTK2/iidxguide/docs/a_bms_intro.md

 You may want to make your BMS playing experience closely resemble IIDX so that you can easily transition between the two.

+### Match your setup

+See this page for [arcade cabinet dimensions](/compendium/cab_dimensions) and see if you can make your environment closer to arcade experience.

 ### Get AC- or CS- spec skins

 Some skins for beatoraja are AC spec, which means they follow the dimensions of IIDX.